Modern Language Performance Award (MLPA)

-The FLPA is the Department’s way of making a financial investment in our students.
-We believe that the study of foreign languages is worthwhile, and we are offering up to $500 and up to $1,000 a year to those students who minor or major, respectively, in a foreign language and demonstrate a commitment to Missouri Southern’s language program.
+The MLPA is the Department’s way of making a financial investment in our students.
+We believe that the study of modern languages is worthwhile, and we are offering up to $500 and up to $1,000 a year to those students who minor or major, respectively, in a modern language and demonstrate a commitment to Missouri Southern’s language program.

 We have written up a detailed definition of what we consider an indication of such commitment.
-If you fulfill the requirements that we have laid out, then we are committed to giving you an award in the amount of up to $500 a year as long as you are working toward a minor in one of our offered foreign languages.
-To those who want to study more deeply into the world of foreign languages and cultures and come seeking a major in either French, German, or Spanish we offer an award of up to $1,000 per year.
+If you fulfill the requirements that we have laid out, then we are committed to giving you an award in the amount of up to $500 a year as long as you are working toward a minor in one of our offered modern languages.
+To those who want to study more deeply into the world of modern languages and cultures and come seeking a major in either French or Spanish we offer an award of up to $1,000 per year.

-If you can check all of the following, then you are eligible for a performance award in foreign language study.
+If you can check all of the following, then you are eligible for a performance award in modern language study.

 - Fill out a Free Application for Federal Student Aid at FAFSA.ed.gov.

-- Declare a foreign language major or minor.
+- Declare a modern language major or minor.

-We offer an award in the amount of up to$1,000 per year to those who have declared a major in either French, German, or Spanish.
-Also, we offer up to $500 per year for those with a minor in Chinese, French, German, Japanese, Russian, or Spanish.
+We offer an award in the amount of up to$1,000 per year to those who have declared a major in either French or Spanish (form).
+Also, we offer up to $500 per year for those with a minor in Chinese, French, Japanese, or Spanish.
 (Only one award per person per semester.)

 - Enroll as a full-time student.